Tune in for Love: Plot

 In 2000, the bakery has been turned into a real estate agency office and the new apartment complexes have been built.
-Mi-soo is miserable at her newsletter editing job, where the machinery is loud and she frequently works overtime.
-She continued sending emails to Hyun-woo, even though he can't open his email.
+Mi-soo is miserable at her editor job.
 Hyun-woo was just released from military service and tries to find Mi-soo, only to find out that she has moved.
 He decides to move into her old apartment and as he is signing the lease, he sees her old apartment code and finally gets into his email account.
 Mi-soo is overjoyed to find she has a way to contact him and asks for his number, so she can call him the next day.
 The next day, she calls him and schedules a meet up.
 However, an angry mob storms Hyun-woo's job, breaking his phone.
-Mi-soo tries to call him many times, but is unable to.
 Later, Mi-soo emails him to say that it was a good thing that they didn't meet, since she isn't in the mood to catch up and act happy.
-She hates herself and admits that the only that has made her happy these days was Hyun-woo figuring out the password.
-She tells him to get in touch with her when something good happens.

-Five years later, Mi-soo is now happy at her new book publishing job.
-Her boss takes her to a book shop, where she finds out that the new book she published is a top seller and they rejoice together.
-Meanwhile, Hyun-woo now works at a video editing startup that is moving in above where she works.
-The two reconnect yet again and Hyun-woo brings her to his apartment.
-Surprised, Mi-soo looks around before finally telling him that she is happy to see him.
-They start dating and Mi-soo takes three days off work to spend time with Hyun-woo.
-One night, Hyun-woo asks if she's still scared of her, since she used to be when they were younger.
-She shakes her head and the two kiss and passionately make love.
-Later, they visit Eun-ja, who has gotten married and has a step-daughter that causes her trouble.
-As Eun-ja and Hyun-woo are reconnecting, a student calls for Eun-ja, telling her her daughter is about to get beaten up.
-Eun-ja and Hyun-woo go, finding Mi-soo apprehending Eun-ja's daughter for smoking cigarettes.
-Mi-soo asks why she lets her daughter treat her badly and cause so much trouble.
-Eun-ja calms her down and serves Mi-soo and Hyun-woo food.
-As they leave Eun-ja, Mi-soo comments that Eun-ja could probably tell that they were dating.